aswain009/java-oop-class-notes/week-five.md

     - gets user feedback regularly
     - disadvantages
         - complex process
-        - dificult to estimate
+        - difficult to estimate
         - not easy for project managers

 ## Use UML class diagrams to illustrate relationships between classes.
-- identify classes by finiding the nouns in the requirements analysis
+- identify classes by finding the nouns in the requirements analysis
 - identify methods by finding the verbs
 - identify interfaces by looking for adjectives (?)